 This article aims to teach cat owners why cats scratch and how to train your cat to redirect the scratching to a more appropriate object.

-Cats scratch for a couple of reasons.
-Predominantly it to sharpen the claws.
-Scratching also helps remove the outer castings of the claw.
+Predominantly it to sharpen the cat’s claws and remove the outer casings of the claw.

-Scratching also feels good to cats.
-It is a way of loosening up leg and shoulder muscles and tendons in the cat's paws.
+It feels good to cats.
+It is a way of stretching, loosening up leg and shoulder muscles and tendons in the cat’s paws.